The most historically significant car in the 422

 status as the Worlds Fastest Original Thunderbolt.

-A new FE dropped in at the end of the '09 season
+A cast iron FE tested in '09 season

 This team car is a Nicholson authorized clone of